bytemare/frost/README.md

 ### Key Management

-If the [DKG](https://github.com/bytemare/dkg) package was used to generate keys, signers can use the produced KeyShare and must communicate their PublicKeyShare to the coordinator and other signers.
+If the compatible [DKG](https://github.com/bytemare/dkg) package was used to generate keys, signers can use the produced KeyShare and must communicate their PublicKeyShare to the coordinator and other signers.

 It is easy to encode and decode these key shares and public key shares for transmission and storage,